Saulius Mikoliūnas: Club career

+At the age of 39, Mikoliūnas announced his retirement from professional football in October 2023.
+He played his last match on 12 November 2023, on the last matchday of the 2023 A Lyga (12 November).
+Across all competitions, he has appeared in 221 games for Žalgiris, won the A Lyga title four times, and lifted the Lithuanian cup five times with his team.

 International career

-Mikoliūnas made his debut for the Lithuania national team in 2004 in a friendly match against Portugal, and scored his first international goal in 2007 against Georgia.
+Mikoliūnas made his debut for the Lithuania national team on 5 June 2004 in a friendly match against Portugal, and scored his first international goal in 2007 against Georgia.
 He followed that up a year later with a second goal against Romania.
 On 9 October 2014, in a UEFA Euro 2016 qualifying match, he scored the most recent goal of his five international goals, against Estonia in a 1–0 home victory.

 After appearing in a Nations League match against Kazakhstan on 4 September 2020, Mikoliūnas attained his 85th cap for his country and thus became the most capped player for Lithuania, surpassing previous record holder Andrius Skerla.
 On 25 September 2022, he became the first Lithuanian player to reach 100 caps for the national team after playing in the Nations League match against Luxembourg.

-Position

-Mikoliūnas is a right-sided winger who sometimes plays in the right-back position.